Wriggers Group

 Information Sciences.
 Stefan knows all details of our operation and

-he is ideal for taking over the responsibilities.
-I've had a
+he is ideal for taking over the day-to-day responsibilities.
+I will remain in an advisory role in the near future.

 - Q: What will happen to your